 Additional details of these programs and related strategic agreements are contained in our annual report on Form 10-K for the year ended December 31, 2018 and in Note 2 of the financial statements included in Item 1 above.

 Epigenetic Regulator Program and New Chemical Entities

-Epigenetic regulation involves biochemical modification of either DNA itself or of proteins that intimately associate with DNA.
-These modifications lead to changes to gene expression that facilitate downstream biological effects.
+Epigenetic regulation involves biochemical modification of either DNA itself or proteins that are intimately associated with DNA.
+These modifications lead to changes in gene expression that facilitate downstream biological effects.